hpgrahsl/streaming-lakehouse-playground/README.md

 docker compose up
 ```

-During the very first run, this will build the container image for the LanceDB API Server and then start the containers for all involved data infra components accordingly.
+During the very first run, this will build two container images - a custom Apache Flink image and the LanceDB API Server image - and then start the containers for all involved data infra components accordingly.
 After a few moments, you should have the following 7 containers up and running locally:

 ```
 CONTAINER ID   IMAGE                                               COMMAND                  CREATED              STATUS              PORTS                                                             NAMES